 Obesity has become a major health issue in recent decades, resulting in diseases such as coronary heart disease, chronic kidney disease, and diabetes.
-The United States has one of the world's highest rates of obesity.
+The U.S. has one of the world's highest rates of obesity.
 In 2010, the Centers for Disease Control and Prevention (CDC) reported that 35.7% of American adults were obese and 17% of American children.
-Obesity has been cited as a contributing factor in approximately 100,000-400,000 deaths a year and direct and indirect costs to society of $117 billion, which exceeds the healthcare costs of tobacco, and accounts for 6-12% of national healthcare expenditures in the United States.
-According to the World Health Organization, there are more than 500 million severely overweight or obese people.
+Obesity has been cited as a contributing factor in approximately 100,000-400,000 deaths a year and direct and indirect costs to society of $117 billion, which exceeds the healthcare costs of tobacco, and accounts for 6-12% of national healthcare expenditures in the U.S. According to the World Health Organization, there are more than 500 million severely overweight or obese people.

 OPK88003 (Oxyntomodulin), a once weekly administered peptide for the treatment of type 2 diabetes and associated obesity, is a dual agonist of the GLP-1 (glucagon-l-ike peptide-1) and glucagon receptors.
 The receptors play an integral role in regulating appetite, food intake, satiety, lipid metabolism and energy utilization in the body.
 Stimulating both of the receptors, OPK88003 has the potential to regulate both food intake and blood glucose.